Easy healthy no-bake cake recipes, using minimal ingredients and few recipe steps – healthy desserts are easy when you don’t turn on your oven.

+Who doesn’t love no-bake cake recipes?
 Few pans and bowls to clean, no hot oven (welcome during hot weather seasons), and easy to store, just refrigerate or freeze.

 And healthy.
 Because when you make a plant-based no-bake cake, you use healthy nutritious fresh ingredients, and you don’t break their nutritious structure with heat.
 So what you get is a dessert full of fiber, protein, calcium, potassium, magnesium, and many more benefits.

 This particular post presents the bare bones of a basic recipe for a no-bake slice cake.
-Just 2 primary ingredients in the crust, and 5 in the creamy filling.
+Just 4 ingredients in the crust, and 5 in the creamy filling.

 For instance, you can swap and add ingredients to the crust to increase bulk and nutrition and influence the texture.

 And for instance, you can swap and add ingredients to the creamy filling to add to the flavor profile, and/or affect density or creaminess.

 Start with it, and then consider possible forks in the road.
-Choices.